scottishgovernment/resources.mygov.scot/_prototypes/forms-prototype.md

                 </header>

                 <div class="body-content">
-                    <p>To get started we just need some contact information from you as well as an indication of how you like to use the internet.
+                    <p>To get started we need your contact details and to know how you like to use the internet.
 If you’d like to know how we use your information then you can read our <a href="https://www.mygov.scot/privacy/">Privacy policy</a>.
 Your test facilitator can help you if you have any queries.</p>
                 </div>